Diseases & Conditions

 Your doctor will ask for details about how the injury happened.
-He or she will also talk to you about your symptoms and any other medical problems you may have, such as diabetes.
+They will also talk to you about your symptoms and any other medical problems you may have, such as diabetes.

 Your doctor will examine the soft tissue surrounding the knee joint.
-He or she will check for bruising, swelling, and open wounds, and will assess the nerve and blood supply to your injured leg and foot.
+They will check for bruising, swelling, and open wounds, and will assess the nerve and blood supply to your injured leg and foot.